Sunday 21 April Home – Dubai

 We depart to Cairo early afternoon where we will stay overnight at a hotel in the Heliopolis area close to the airport.

-Transfer to the airport for your flight to Tel Aviv.
-On arrival you will be met inside immigration and assisted with visa formalities.
-Transfer to the Herods Hotel Herzliya (or similar) in Tel Aviv for an overnight stay.
+Transfer to the airport for your flight to Amman.
+On arrival you will be met and transferred to Le Grand Hyatt Hotel.

 Drive southwards along the Kings’ Way to Petra.
 You’ll follow along a very ancient and strategic trading route which connected Egypt with Mesopotamia, Syria and Anatolia.
 As with the Edomite’s and Moabites, trade along this route gave the Ammonites considerable revenue.
 Our first stop today is Madaba famous for its ancient mosaic map of Jerusalem in the St George Church floor.
 Continue to Mt.
 Nebo and the alleged burial site of Moses overlooking the Dead Sea and the Jordan Valley; then drive through the magnificent scenery of Wadi Mujib to Kerak to visit the Crusader Castle.